Uterine Fibroid Embolization

 Fibroid Treatment at Columbia Interventional Radiology

 Fibroids are benign (non-cancerous) tumors made up of muscular and fibrous tissue that develop from the smooth muscle cells of the uterus.
-Also called leiomyomas or myomas, fibroids can be microscopic in size or grow as large as a cantaloupe.
+Fibroids can be microscopic in size or grow as large as a cantaloupe.
 They very rarely become cancerous.
-Fibroids are most common in women between the ages of 30 and 50, and one in four women will be diagnosed with fibroids during her reproductive years.

 While some women with fibroids have no symptoms, others can develop symptoms which include excessive bleeding, pain or pressure on the bladder and bowel, an enlarged belly, and loss of fertility.
 Fibroids that are not causing symptoms usually do not require treatment.

-UFE is an approved, minimally-invasive, safe, and highly effective treatment for uterine fibroids—one of the alternatives to hysterectomy (complete removal of the uterus).
-During this procedure an interventional radiologist uses X-ray imaging to navigate a catheter (a thin, hollow tube) to the arteries that supply the fibroid with blood.
+UFE is a minimally invasive, safe, and highly effective treatment for uterine fibroids—one of the alternatives to hysterectomy (complete removal of the uterus).
+During this procedure an interventional radiologist uses live X-ray imaging to navigate a catheter (a thin, hollow tube) to the arteries that supply the fibroid with blood.
 Tiny round beads—each measuring the size of a grain of sand—are injected into the catheter and into the fibroid-feeding vessels.
 The tiny beads block the blood flow to the fibroids, causing the fibroids to shrink.

 Am I a candidate for uterine fibroid embolization?